vitormendes4072/.NET-History/README.md

 ## 2007 - 2008

 - .NET 3.5 with C# 3.0 on Visual Studio 2008, with Silverlight, WPF and WCF was released.
-- Microsoft hired an open source development team and they started developing ASP.NET [](http://asp.NET)MVC.
+- Microsoft hired an open source de3velopment team and they started developing ASP.NET [](http://asp.NET)MVC.
 - Started talking about Windows Azure.

 ## 2010

 - .NET 4.0 with C# 4.0 on Visual Studio 2010 was released with the new language called F# (functional language).
-- Windows Azura was released in the market.
+- Windows Azure was released in the market.
 - Anders Hejlsberg started to develop Typescript.

 ## 2011